Contents

 Nearest bus stop: Oswiecim Muzeum

 • From Krakow: Board the bus at Krakow MDA Station.
-The journey will take around 1.5 to 2 hours.
+The journey will take 1.5 to 2 hours.

 • From Warsaw: Buses from Warsaw to Auschwitz are available, usually departing from the main bus station.
-The journey by bus may take around 4.5 to 5.5 hours.
+The journey by bus may take 4.5 to 5.5 hours.

 • From Gdansk: Buses from Gdansk to Auschwitz can be taken from the main bus station.
-The bus journey may take approximately 6 to 7 hours.
+The bus journey may take 6 to 7 hours.

 • From Katowice: Buses depart from Katowice's main bus station and offer a comfortable ride of about 1.5 hours.